khushi-kashyap/delta_demo/README.md

 # delta_demo
-this is demo for Git &amp; Github class
+this is demo for Git &amp; Github class.